TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 ## Backups
 This module includes the option to enable backups.
 Enabling this will backup the `ShooterGame/Saved` directory to an S3 bucket at the interval specified using cron.
 Backups will be retained in S3 based on the number of days specified by the input `s3_bucket_backup_retention`.
 This is to save money.
 Versioning, kms, and replication are disabled to save money.

 >Note: Enabling this creates an additional S3 bucket.
-In my testing, this adds an additional 0.10 USD ( 10 cents ) a month on average depending on the duration of backup retention, how often you backup, and how often you restore from backup. https://calculator.aws/#/addService
+In testing, this adds an additional 0.10 USD ( 10 cents ) a month on average depending on the duration of backup retention, how often you backup, and how often you restore from backup. https://calculator.aws/#/addService

 2 Files will be created on the ark server; `ark_backup_script.sh` on install and `ark_backup_log.log` when the first backup job runs.
 The backup log should show similiar to the one below if backup is a success:
 ```bash